LunarWatcher/auto-pairs/README.md

 ## 4.0.0 note

-Early adopters of the 4.0.0 branch may use the develop-4.0.0 branch instead.
+Early adopters of v4.0.0 may use the develop-4.0.0 branch instead.

 However, because this is a development branch, it'll eventually be merged into the master branch.
 When this happens, a notice will be issued to switch back to the master branch.
 The 4.0.0 branch will be temporarily preserved to allow for updates with as little friction as possible.